3 Easy Ways to Access Sideloaded Apps on Android TV

 2. Use Sideload Launcher

-Sideload Launcher is a third-party app and is one of the essential Android TV apps you’ll want to install.
+Sideload Launcher is a third-party launcher app and is one of the essential Android TV apps you’ll want to install.
 You can find it in the Google Play Store on your device.
 You don’t need to install it via the web version of the store.